The Best Way to Hug Someone, According to Science

 As an article in GQ stated, “admittedly primitive heterosexual norms… deem tenderness among males not ‘masculine.”‘ Then again, the present study isn’t really clear on how many of the men involved were heterosexual.

 Unfortunately, the study didn’t focus on decoding the “right” amount of pressure to apply while hugging them.
 But hug-scientists do have their theories on the matter.
-“If it’s a romantic thing, [pressure] can be much more than if it’s a casual thing,” Julian Packheiser, a biopsychologist at Ruhr-Universität Bochum in Germany, who studies the effects of hugs on the body and brain, explained.
-He was not involved in the present research.
+“If it’s a romantic thing, [pressure] can be much more than if it’s a casual thing,” Packheiser explained.

 The study sums up its finding on “pleasurable hugs” thus: “We advise using a five-second criss-cross hug to model a familiar and pleasant type of experience.”